Skip to main content

 • Merge with judgment.
 Apply review-before-merge as a default.
 If the diff cannot be defended in a code review, it does not ship.

 Repeat.
 The loop is the product.
-The tools are interchangeable; the operating model is not.
+The tools are interchangeable; the vibe coding workflow is not.

-This is what separates a vibe coder from an operator.
-Operators ship with judgment.
-Operators have diff discipline.
-Operators run a context budget.
-Operators are still on the hook for what their agents commit — and that is exactly what employers and auditors care about in 2026.
+This is what separates a casual vibe coder from a working engineer.
+Engineers ship with judgment.
+Engineers have diff discipline.
+Engineers run a context budget.
+Engineers are still on the hook for what their agents commit — and that is exactly what employers and auditors care about in 2026.

 The Four Tools You Need to Learn

 You cannot learn vibe coding in 2026 by mastering a single vendor.
 The job is tool-agnostic, and so is Vibecademy's certification.
-These are the four tools every Vibecademy practitioner operates fluently.
+These are the four tools every Vibecademy builder operates fluently.

 Claude Code (Anthropic)